 Patel, N. (2008).
 Reparation for torture survivors: psychological perspectives on the Torture Damages Bill.
 Houses of Parliament, All Parliamentary Committee meeting on Torture Damages Bill.

 Prof Doc Clinical Psychology

-The Professional Doctorate in Clinical Psychology (DClinPsych) course provides a comprehensive training programme comprising concurrent academic teaching (on average two days per week) and clinical work placements based mainly in the NHS (on average three days per week).
-The overarching purpose of the training course is to supply highly competent clinical psychologists for the NHS and related settings.
+The Professional Doctorate in Clinical Psychology provides a training programme with academic teaching and clinical work placements based mainly in the NHS.